Theo Marcuse: Early years

 Marcuse was born in Seattle, Washington to Margaret and Theodore M. Marcuse, a World War I veteran and co-owner of Klementis-Marcuse, Co., fur retailer.

 After growing up in San Francisco, he studied dramatic arts at Stanford University and was active in theatrical productions there.
 Later he received a master's degree in classical literature from Stanford.

 Military service

 Marcuse served with the Navy during World War II and was awarded a Silver Star, Bronze Star Medal, and a Presidential Unit Citation for his heroism while serving as a lieutenant on the famed submarine USS Tirante.
 Other officers on board included future Massachusetts governor Endicott Peabody and author Edward L. Beach, Jr., who wrote the submarine classic Run Silent, Run Deep.

 Career

-Marcuse's love for William Shakespeare's plays led to a desire to act on the stage.
-He trained under Guthrie McClintic in his theatre company, along with Charlton Heston, and appeared on Broadway with Katharine Cornell, Maurice Evans and others.
-In 1948-1949, he toured nationally for nine months in a production of Medea.
+Marcuse trained under Guthrie McClintic in his theatre company, along with Charlton Heston, and appeared on Broadway with Katharine Cornell, Maurice Evans and others.
+In 1948 and 1949, he toured nationally for nine months in a production of Medea.